Foundations and Trends in Theoretical Computer Science

 Foundations and Trends in Theoretical Computer Science is a peer-reviewed scientific journal that publishes long survey and tutorial articles in the field of theoretical computer science.
 It was established in 2005 and is published by Now Publishers.
-The founding editor-in-chief is Madhu Sudan (Microsoft Research).
+The founding editor is Madhu Sudan of Harvard University, a former principal researcher at Microsoft Research.

 Abstracting and indexing

 The journal is abstracted and indexed in: